dk14/wolfram-mega/docs/dsl.md

 ### Numeric observations

-Outcomes are binary in Discreet, so interest rate drivers and such have to be enumerated and adapted.
+Outcomes are binary in Discreet🌿, so interest rate drivers and such have to be enumerated and adapted.
 We recommend to quantize derivatives manually - to give meaning to numbers (see `set` outcomes).

 If numbers are still preferred: